Population protocols with unreliable communication: Basic definitions

 Use of this notation implies an assertion of correctness, i.e. $x\notin \mathrm{Dom}(f)$, $u\in \mathrm{Dom}(f)$, and $w=f(u)$.
 We use the same notation with a configuration $C$ instead of a function if it is clear from context whether $C_A$ or $C_P$ is modified. \end{definition}

-Now we can describe the step relation that tells us which configurations can be obtained from a given one via a single interaction.
-Note that in order to cover broadcast protocols we define the step relation as a relation on configurations.
-The restrictions on the step relation ensure that the protocol behaves like a distributed system with arbitrarily large number of anonymous agents.
+Now we can describe the transition relation that tells us which configurations can be obtained from a given one via a single interaction.
+In order to cover broadcast protocols we define the transition relation as a relation on configurations.
+The restrictions on the transition relation ensure that the protocol behaves like a distributed system with arbitrarily large number of anonymous agents.